- Reference Number: HEY-066/2020

 This leaflet has been produced to give you general information about your radiotherapy (CT) Computed Tomography planning at Castle Hill Hospital.

 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 It contains some general information about radiotherapy and what to expect during your first few appointments.
 You will receive more detailed information about your individual treatment in further leaflets and in discussion with your healthcare professionals.